dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 ### Interaction with other attributes

 Interactions with other attributes should follow all existing rules.
-Any code that wouldn't compile in the event the user were to perform the proposed rewrites manually will fail in the same way, emitting the same error messages the user would expect.
+Any code that wouldn't compile if the user were to perform the proposed rewrites manually will fail in the same way, emitting the same error messages the user would expect.

 ### Overload resolution

 In the interest of preserving optimal calling efficiency, existing language rules continue to apply; lvalues should prefer by-ref functions, and rvalues should prefer by-value functions.
 Consider the following overload set:
 ```d
 void fun(int);            // A